Created on

 The default value of 'default-qos-type' is different depending on the FortiOS version.
 Here is a summary:

-If a FortiOS upgrade is made to a version which has a different default setting for 'default-qos-type' than the version it is upgraded from, it is important to verify what is the active setting after upgrade and confirm that is the intended setting.
+Verify the traffic shaper setting after an upgrade: If a FortiOS upgrade is made to a version that has a different default setting for 'default-qos-type' than the version it is upgraded from, it is important to verify what is the active setting is after upgrade and confirm that is the intended setting.
 So run the commands 'show system npu' and 'diagnose npu np7 system-config' on the old version before the upgrade, and on the new version after the upgrade - to verify the default-qos-type setting that's active after upgrade, and change the configuration if needed.

-If there are random packet drops observed after an upgrade (even when traffic rate is within the shaping/policing limits), verify if shaping is the default-qos-type as mentioned in the previous section, and if yes - consider changing it to policing to use the TPE engine as the traffic shaper.
-If it can't be immediately changed (since a restart happens immediately after entering the cli command to change the qos-type), below workaround can be used in the meantime to stop the NP7 QTM from blocking the traffic:
+Random packet drops after an upgrade: If there are random packet drops observed after an upgrade (even when traffic rate is within the shaping/policing limits), verify if shaping is the default-qos-type as mentioned in the previous section, and if yes, consider changing it to policing to use the TPE engine as the traffic shaper.
+If it can't be immediately changed (since a restart happens immediately after entering the cli command to change the QOS-type), workaround below can be used in the meantime to stop the NP7 QTM from blocking the traffic:

 config system npu set qtm-buf-mode 4ch end